anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-05.md

 4. Biglake offers decoupling of security - external tables from underlying storage (grant access to table without granting access to data in Cloud Storage)
 5. Run queries from BigQuery UI on BigQuery native tables and BigLake tables seamlessly
 6. Read/write to BigQuery and BigLake tables seamlessly from Apache Spark on Dataproc
-7. Read from BigQuery and BigLake tables seamlessly and visualizae with your favorite dashboarding solution
+7. Read from BigQuery and BigLake tables seamlessly and visualize with your favorite dashboarding solution

 ## Value proposition of BigLake for Hudi datasets

-1. BigLake is a read-only external table framework
+Note: BigLake is a read-only external table framework; To add/update/delete data in your Hudi tables, you still need to use technologies such as Apache Spark on Cloud Dataproc.

-2. To add/update/delete data in your Hudi tables, you still need to use technologies such as Apache Spark on Cloud Dataproc.
+- BigLake offers **row, column level security**
-3. BigLake offers row, column level security and query acceleration over Hudi (point-in-time) snapshots of Hudi tables in Cloud Storage.
+- BigLake **query acceleration** over Hudi (point-in-time) snapshots of Hudi tables in Cloud Storage.
 As part of your data engineering pipelines, run the BigQuerySyncTool to provide end users the latest data.
 Then do a BigLake metadata refresh.

 ## 1. Create a BigLake table definition over the Hudi snapshot parquet & manifest in GCS